Apps980/GitHub-RMarkdown-Tutorial/GitHub-RMarkdown-Tutorial.md

 It also makes your work more accessible to others, as your repositories can be made public and available to other researchers, reviewers, collaborators, etc

-It the workflow when working is simple:
+The workflow when working is simple:
 $Pull -> Work -> Pull -> Push -> Commit$

 I’ll explain the terminology in a bit, but a **“Pull”** pulls what is in